 Last year, my Dad was in an auto accident where the Defendant admittedly ran a red light.
 Believing in his superhuman ability to drive an automobile, he did not have collision insurance on his car.

-The insurance company, which shall remain nameless (Ameriprise), denied liability claiming that my father did not react quickly enough to avoid the accident Ameriprise’s theory of the case was that Dad is 71 years-old and therefore must have reacted too slowly to avoid the accident.
+The insurance company, which shall remain nameless (Ameriprise), denied liability claiming that my father did not react quickly enough to avoid the accident Ameriprise’s theory was that Dad is 71 years-old and therefore must have reacted too slowly to avoid the accident.
 What Ameriprise didn’t know is that my father was driving home from playing three grueling sets of tennis in the summer heat with me.
 I’ll bet money he can react better than the Ameriprise adjuster that denied the claim.